krmgns/oppa/Oppa/Exception/README.md

-This directory and contents stand here in order to categorize all thrown exceptions.
+This directory and its all contents stand here in order to categorize all thrown exceptions.
 Nothing more..